top of page

 Buffi grew up in Ventura, California and met her husband while completing the radiology technology program at Loma Linda University, after which, she pursued licensure in abdominal, obstetrical, gynecological, and cardiovascular sonography at AHU in Orlando Florida.
 She and her husband then worked in Guam at a mission clinic for six years where two of their four children were born.
 Feeling the need to be closer to family, they moved back to California where they lived for 10 years before moving to Montana.
 After 23 years of working in radiology, Buffi finally found the opportunity to pursue her love for teaching.
 For the last six years, Buffi has taught at Heritage Academy and has fallen in love with the mixture of strong Classical Christian curriculum, friendly staff, and fabulous students.
 She completed her BSRS in Radiologic Sciences from Loma Linda University in 2018 and her MA in Communication with an emphasis in Education from Grand Canyon University in 2022.
 Eventually, she hopes to teach health sciences at a collegiate level.

-Niki MacLean-Spanish II; Field Trip Coordinator
+Niki MacLean-Spanish I; Field Trip Coordinator

 Niki became fluent in Spanish while serving as a Peace Corps Volunteer in the Dominican Republic from 1996-1998.
 A lifelong learner, Niki has been teaching Spanish and ESL classes for students in preschool through college in both public and private school settings for the last 20 years.
 She has led student trips to Argentina and Mexico and has also traveled in Paraguay and Venezuela.
 Originally from Denver, CO, Niki and her family moved to her husband’s hometown of Whitefish in 2010.
 She holds a BA in Business Administration from the University of Oregon and a Colorado teaching license.
 Locally, she has worked as a Music Together teacher at North Valley Music School, taught Kid’s College and Continuing Education Spanish classes at FVCC and served as a Youth Minister for six years.
 She has also coordinated field trips for Heritage for the last four years.
 She is passionate about dynamic, relationship based education, serving Christ, and forming future disciples for our Lord!

-Cortney Marx- 4th-6th Grade Math
+Cortney Marx- Math 4, 5, 6

 Cortney and her husband, Cale, have lived in the Flathead Valley for over a decade.
 She was raised in a small town in southern Oregon, and her husband was raised in a small town in upstate New York.
 The Lord brought them together in this beautiful state of Montana!
 They have a dog, Juneau (named after the capital of Alaska), who is a Border Collie Labrador mix.
 Cortney enjoys incorporating stories about Juneau into her teaching, and always has something new to share about her girl!
 As a family, they enjoy time together being outside going on hikes, spending time at the river, and snowshoeing.